Hilary Duff Shares Heartfelt Message to Son Luca Ahead of B-Day Bash

 Duff took to Instagram with an adorable snapshot of the little guy, writing, "Hey kid.... the past 5 years have been the BEST, hardest, most blessed years of my life.
 I love you so much.
 The world is yours my love ...I hope you take it Happy Birthday Luca Cruz."

-A few hours later it was party time for Hilary and ex-husband Mike Comrie's birthday boy, who was treated to an epic Ghostbusters-themed celebration complete with a visit from an Oscar Meyer Wiener food truck.
+A few hours later it was party time for Hilary and ex-husband Mike Comrie's birthday boy, who was treated to an epic Ghostbusters-themed celebration complete with a visit from an Oscar Mayer Wiener food truck.

 The former child actress shared multiple photos from the event to Snapchat, proving she and Luca might just be the cutest mommy-son duo in Hollywood.